Cossatot Community College

 Physical Therapy is a field dedicated to the improvement of function and is one of the fastest growing career fields in the United States.
 The Physical Therapist Assistant (PTA), under the supervision of a Physical Therapist, provides rehabilitative services to individuals with orthopedic, neurologic, medically complex, and developmental conditions.

 The Physical Therapist Assistant (PTA) Program at UA Cossatot combines classroom instruction and laboratory simulation with clinical experiences.
-The program consists of two portions of which include the general education core courses and the PTA course descriptions.
-Students admitted into the Program should expect to attend coursework on the Ashdown campus, in lecture or lab practice, Monday through Friday from 8 am – 5 pm.
-Students successfully completing the PTA program are awarded an Associate of Applied Science degree (AAS).
+The program consists of two portions which include the prerequisite general education coursework and, once admitted into the program, the technical coursework extended over an 18 month period.
+(Semesters: Fall, Spring, Summer, Fall.)
+Students admitted into the program will attend coursework on the Ashdown campus, in lecture or lab practice, Monday through Friday from 8 am – 5 pm.
+Students successfully completing the PTA Program are awarded an Associate of Applied Science degree (AAS).

-The PTA program is limited to 16 students each year.
+The PTA Program is limited to 16 students each year.
 Applicants will be ranked according to required prerequisite course GPA, Anatomy and Physiology GPA, reference input, pre-entrance exam scores and interview scores.
+Applicants must also pass a Physical Performance Test to ensure that the essential functions can be performed for the safety of the applicant and their peers if admitted to the program.
 UA Cossatot and the Physical Therapist Assistant Program will not discriminate on the basis of sex, race, color, national origin, religion, disability, or age in the selection of students to the PTA Program.
-If you would like to be considered for the next class, you must complete a new online application and meet all application deadlines.
+If you would like to be considered for the next class, you must complete an online application and meet all application deadlines.

 Note that a felony conviction may affect a graduate’s ability to sit for the National Physical Therapy Examination or attain state licensure.